Hope Teaching Garden

 You can roll your sleeves up and get involved in sessions to restore and regenerate the garden and Whau river by volunteering regularly or attending one-off events.
 If you’re a business or organisation, you might like to help with group volunteering, sponsorship or in-kind donations.

 As well as caring for nature, the wider purpose of this education and volunteer programme is to foster well being and togetherness, community connectivity and resilience.
-This is achieved by covering subjects such as soil regeneration, growing nutrient dense food, harvesting and cooking food, composting and waste minimisation, stream restoration, native planting, water quality, conservation and rainwater harvesting.

 We welcome everyone in the community to the garden to help us develop it into a place we can all enjoy!

 Growing engagement and connection

 Would you like to try joining us in fostering kaitiakitanga (guardianship) of our lovely whenua (land) at the Hope Teaching Garden?
 Then we’d love to meet you.
 This invitation is open to all local residents, employees at nearby businesses and any other interested organisations.
 Please check out our Upcoming events page for one-off event information.